 A recurring character was "The Head," an animated stone bust in a museum, who would pop up in his own short scene after each Art Attack to recap Neil's instructions and then present his own effort, which inevitably had gone amusingly wrong somehow.
 In terms of visuals, this show is definitely in Homage of The '60s childrens' TV art show.
 Vision On, which minimised the spoken word and emphasised the visual.

-Between 1998 and 2005 Disney aired several different foreign language spin-offs of this show, also titled Art Attack, for various different countries.
+Between 1998 and 2005 Disney co-produced several different foreign language spin-offs of this show, also titled Art Attack, for various different countries.
 Each version had a different host (for example, Jordi Cruz hosted the Spanish version, and Rui Torres was the Latin American presenter).
-The projects shown were largely the same as in the original show; The Head was also retained, as were Neil Buchanan's Big Art Attacks.
+These foreign versions were recorded on a smaller set, and the footage was mostly made up of stock footage from the original, hence why the projects shown were largely the same.
+The Head was also retained, as were Neil Buchanan's Big Art Attacks.

 This TV show provides examples of: